StefanoMartella/react-native-simple-bottom-sheet/README.md

 }
 ```

-This allows the panel to close when the user reaches the top of the scrollable content and drag the panel down again.
+This allows the panel to close when the user reaches the top of the scrollable content and drags the panel down again.
 Example:

 <br />
 <img src="./gif/scroll.gif" alt="scroll"  width="30%">